Join Our Community

 This is a unique and evolved community of interesting, intelligent, witty and engaged participants.
 Many of our 500+ regular contributors add their thoughts almost daily to the Comments sections.
 Some have been doing so since Trail Mix was launched in 2005.

-There is no requirement to comment on what I’ve written, although it is appreciated, whether pro or con.
-My daily posts are mini-columns read by many visitors who do not participate in the Comments sections.
+There is no requirement to base comments on the posted topic, although it is appreciated, whether pro or con.
+Our daily posts are mini-columns read by many visitors who do not participate in the Comments sections.
 Some “lurk” and read the comments.
-Others just peruse my stuff and move on.
-Ha, and then there are those who could not care less what I write and only read the commenters.
+Others just peruse and move on.
+Ha, and then there are those who only read the commenters.

 After many years of moderating this foum I’ve learned much about human behavior in a public cyber forum (some of it the hard way).
 Like other online communities, sometimes the passions in ours run high.
 Now and then the place goes completely nuts.
 So I decided to set forth some guidelines that, among other things, might help steer us through those ugly moments when we all need to get back to common ground.
 Your host reserves the right to ask violators to leave, to delete comments and even block access.
 This has been — and hopefully will continue to be — an utterly rare occurrence.